CarlinJunHuang/wixsite-to-custom-domain-proxy/README.md

 2. Add these project files to a GitHub repo.
 3. Let Azure set up a GitHub Actions workflow.
 4. Push changes to `main` (or your workflow branch).
-5. Once deployed, your proxy will be live at `https://<APP_NAME>.azurewebsites.net/`.
+5. Once deployed, your proxy will be live at `https://<APP_NAME>.azurewebsites.net/`. or any custom domain you owning.

 ---